 To enable NLS, at the network level, navigate to Configuration > Delivery Services > Network Location Service.

 Select Enable if you want to enable NLS for all sites in the network.
-To enable NLS for specific sites, click Add/Remove Sites.
+To enable NLS for specific sites, click Select Sites.
 Choose the Region and select the sites accordingly.
+Click Save and then Deploy.